Activists and artists call for peace as tensions grow between the neighbouring countries.

 — Anurag Srivastava (@MEAIndia) October 27, 2016

-Two men from Rajasthan were arrested for allegedly leaking sensitive documents to Akhtar, who was let off because of diplomatic immunity.
+Two men from Rajasthan have been arrested for allegedly leaking sensitive documents to Akhtar, who was let off because of diplomatic immunity.

 “The Pakistan High Commission official was the kingpin,” said Yadav.